junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Dean gasps again when he looks back, dragging both of them hurried away farther from the statues.
 "Don't look away!"
 He snaps.
 "Here's my theory: They can only move when we are not looking.
 So as long as we keep our eyes on them, we are safe."

 "What do you think happened to the people disappeared?
 Are they dead?"
-Cas asks, not blinking at all in his staring.
+Cas asks, not blinking at all as he stares.

-"I don't know, hope not.
+"I don't know, let's hope not.
 We'll figure that out after we get out of here first.
 You think you can fly us out of here?"
 Dean feels his eyes sore and dry quickly with too long time of not blinking.

 "I still have my wings, if that's your question."
 Cas answers stoically.
 "But I'd rather not use them if possible."

 "Why not?"

 "Naomi and the angels might still be looking for me, in case you forget, they are not happy when I got away."
-Cas answers, managed a well-maintained, stable voice.
-"Using any angelic power or flying might make it very easy for them to locate me and continue the process they intended to apply on me last time."
+Cas manages a well-maintained, stable voice.
+"Using any angelic power or my wings might make it very easy for them to locate me and continue the process they intended to apply on me last time."

-"Fine, no fly, no mojo.
-We gotta find a way out quick.
+"Alright, no fly, no mojo, then.
+But we gotta find a way out quick.
 'Cause I can't keep on not blinking for any longer."
 Dean moans.

 "I have my eyes on it.
 You can blink."
 Cas tells him.

-Dean relaxes a little, blinking a few times to soothe the dryness.
+Dean relaxes a little, blinking a few times to soothe the dryness in his eyes.

 "Don't blink!
 Don't turn your back, don't look away, and don't blink!!
 Blink and you're dead!"
 A skinny man yells at them from across the plaza, pointing a flashing device at them, dashing in their direction, followed by a ginger-haired girl.